AnkitKhowal/MyYoutube-React/README.md

 - Jest
 - react-testing-library

-Requirements:
+# Requirements:
 -- Features :
-    On load of homepage it should pull , all the latest videos through Youtube api It should  have  sidebar like in yutube which we should be able to toggle On click of video it should go it should load the video -
+    - On load of homepage it should pull , all the latest videos through Youtube api
+    - It should support Search functionality
+        - Debouncing
+        - Show all the suggestion like youtube
+    - It should  have  sidebar like in yutube which we should be able to toggle
+    - On click of video it should , it should load the video -
       - it should load all the nested  comments
-    It should support Search functionality
-      - Debouncing
-      - Show all the suggestion
+      - live commenting like in youtube